SheanDK/logipuu_v1_backend/README.md

 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (5, 29) ON CONFLICT DO NOTHING;

--- Assign 'load_view' to other office roles as well for consistency -- (Assuming Toimisto ID is 3, Admin is 2, Superuser is 1) INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (3, 29) ON CONFLICT DO NOTHING;
+-- Assign 'load_view' to other office roles as well for consistency -- (Assuming Office ID is 3, Admin is 2, Superuser is 1) INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (3, 29) ON CONFLICT DO NOTHING;
 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (2, 29) ON CONFLICT DO NOTHING;
 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (1, 29) ON CONFLICT DO NOTHING;